FortiManager

 Description

 Unlike the more famous REST API, JSON-RPC does not pass any information in URL or HTTP Method.
-Additionally, the Status code in HTTP response does not generally relate to result of the API call.
+Additionally, the Status code in the HTTP response does not generally relate to the result of the API call.

 Solution